galasa-dev/helm/README.md

 ```console
 helm test <release-name>
 ```

+where `<release-name>` is the name that you gave the ecosystem during installation.

 Once the `helm test` command ends and displays a success message, the Ecosystem has been set up correctly and is ready to be used.